HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 Now let's see how we can improve our prompt to make the model response more structured by simply adding examples of the desired output format.
 Anthropic's models are trained to receive instructions through the system prompt, which is a message that is prepended to the user's message and sent along with it, which helps guide the model's response.
 In order to access the system prompt we use the `system` argument in the `messages.create` function.
 And we will specify the format using different examples for the desired output format: a Python dictionary, a JSON schema and a YAML schema.

-[Previous content remains the same up to the schema examples]

 Let's start by defining our three examples schemas.
 We want our response to contain a topic, citations and a short answer.
 Let's insist on the JSON schema definition and write down three output examples describing what .zip format is, using different formats: Python dictionary, JSON, and YAML.